alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 ## 10. Directions API waypoints

-[Routes](https://cloud.google.com/maps-platform/routes/) is a service that calculates directions between locations and create itineraries, you can use these features with [Direction API](https://developers.google.com/maps/documentation/directions/start).
+[Routes](https://cloud.google.com/maps-platform/routes/) is a service that calculates directions between locations and creates itineraries, you can use these features with [Direction API](https://developers.google.com/maps/documentation/directions/start).

 There are two types of **Directions API:**

 - Basic
 - Advanced

-**Directions Pricing Basic:**
+**Basic Directions Pricing:**
 Less than *10* `waypoints` with `optimize:false`

 | 0 – 100,000 requests              | 100,001 – 500,000  requests       |
 | --------------------------------- | --------------------------------- |
 | 0.005$ per each, (5.00$ per 1000) | 0.004$ per each, (4.00$ per 1000) |

-**Directions Pricing Advanced:**
+**Advanced Directions Pricing:**
 More than *10* `waypoints` with `optimize:true`

 | 0 – 100,000 requests              | 100,001 – 500,000  requests       |
 | --------------------------------- | --------------------------------- |
 | 0.01$ per each, (10.00$ per 1000) | 0.008$ per each, (8.00$ per 1000) |

-The optimization is based on `Travelling salesman problem`, but in order to save money we must also minimize the number of requests.
+The optimization is based on `Travelling salesman problem`, but in order to save money, we must also minimize the number of requests.

 There are cases where requests are redundant, let's consider this example